Struya/mtrostR/README.md

 The goal of `mtrostR` is to facilitate analysis of fatalities dataset produced by US National Highway Traffic Safety Administration.

+The other goal is to serve for testing.

 ## Example

 This is a basic example which shows you how to construct a filename string and import a dataset into R session: